From duality to determinants for q-TASEP and ASEP: From nested contour integrals to Fredholm determinants for ASEP

 \section{From nested contour integrals to Fredholm determinants for ASEP}

-Using the nested contour integral formula of Theorem \ref{qmomInt} for $\EE\left[\tau^{n N_x(\eta(t))}\right]$ under step-Bernoulli initial data for ASEP, we prove Mellin-Barnes and Cauchy type Fredholm determinant formulas for the $e_{\tau}$-Laplace transform of $\tau^{N_x(\eta(t))}$.
+Using the nested contour integral formula of Theorem~\ref{qmomInt} for $\mathbb{E} [\tau^{n N_x(\eta(t))} ]$ under step-Bernoulli initial data for ASEP, we prove Mellin--Barnes and Cauchy-type Fredholm determinant formulas for the $e_{\tau}$-Laplace transform of $\tau ^{N_x(\eta(t))}$.
 This transform characterizes the distribution of $N_x(\eta(t))$ and is the starting point for asymptotic analysis.
-The Mellin-Barnes type formula we discover is new.
-The Cauchy type formula is, after inverting the $e_{\tau}$-Laplace transform, equivalent to Tracy and Widom's ASEP formula for step Bernoulli \cite{TW4} initial data (see also \cite{TW1,TW2} for step initial data where $\rho=1$).
+The Mellin--Barnes-type formula we discover is new.
+The Cauchy-type formula is, after inverting the $e_{\tau}$-Laplace transform, equivalent to Tracy and Widom's ASEP formula for step Bernoulli \cite{TW4} initial data (see also \cite{TW1,TW2} for step initial data where $\rho=1$).

-The route from the nested contour integral of Theorem \ref{qmomInt} to the Fredholm determinants is similar to what was outlined in Section \ref{sec:mellin} (for the Mellin-Barnes type) and Section \ref{sec:cauchy} (for the Cauchy type).
+The route from the nested contour integral of Theorem~\ref{qmomInt} to the Fredholm determinants is similar to what was outlined in Section~\ref{secmellin} (for the Mellin--Barnes-type) and Section~\ref{seccauchy} (for the Cauchy-type).
 There are, however, some differences due to the nature of the nested contours.
-For $q$-TASEP the integration contour for $z_A$ was on a single connected contour and the set of such contours (as $A$ varied) was nested so that the $z_A$ contour contained $\{qz_B\}_{B>A}$.
-For ASEP, the integration contour for $z_A$ is the union of two contours and the set of such contours (as $A$ varies) is chosen such that the $z_A$ contour {\it does not} contain $\{qz_B\}_{B>A}$.
-This difference in contours necessitates an analogous result to Proposition \ref{mukprop} (given below as Proposition \ref{ASEPmukprop}) when developing the Mellin-Barnes type formula, and an analogous result to Proposition \ref{muandmutildeprop} (given via the combination of Lemmas \ref{qmomQtilde} and \ref{QtildeIntlemma} above) when developing the Cauchy type formula.
+For \mbox{$q$-}TASEP the integration contour for $z_A$ was on a single connected contour and the set of such contours (as $A$ varied) was nested so that the $z_A$ contour contained $\{qz_B\}_{B>A}$.
+For ASEP, the integration contour for $z_A$ is the union of two contours and the set of such contours (as $A$ varies) is chosen such that the $z_A$ contour \textit{does not} contain $\{qz_B\}_{B>A}$.
+This difference in contours necessitates an analogous result to Proposition~\ref{mukprop} (given below as Proposition~\ref{ASEPmukprop}) when developing the Mellin--Barnes-type formula, and an analogous result to Proposition \ref{muandmutildeprop} (given via the combination of Lemmas~\ref {qmomQtilde} and~\ref{QtildeIntlemma} above) when developing the Cauchy-type formula.